DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-linkdepagamentos5.md

   shell: cURL
 ---

-# Super Link
+# Link de Pagamento Cielo

 # About this documentation

-This manual will guide the developer in the integration with Cielo's Super Link API.
-By integrating the Super Link API, you will be able to:
+This manual will guide the developer in the integration with Link de Pagamento Cielo API.
+By integrating the Link de Pagamento API, you will be able to:

 * Set up your store and customize your payment links;
 * Create and edit payment links via API;
 * Receive payment notifications;
 * Consult payments.

-> You can also use Super Link through the [Cielo website](https://www.cielo.com.br/){:target="_blank"} or through the [Cielo Gestão](https://play.google.com/store/apps/details?id=br.com.mobicare.cielo&hl=pt_BR&gl=US){:target="_blank"} app.
+> You can also use Link de Pagamento through the [Cielo website](https://www.cielo.com.br/){:target="_blank"} or through the [Cielo Gestão](https://play.google.com/store/apps/details?id=br.com.mobicare.cielo&hl=pt_BR&gl=US){:target="_blank"} app.

-# About Super Link
+# About Link de Pagamento Cielo

-**Super Link** allows you to send an **payment link for an order** to your customers via social media or any other channel you prefer.
+**Link de Pagamento** allows you to send an **payment link for an order** to your customers via social media or any other channel you prefer.
 When opening the payment link, the buyer will see a page customized with your store logo and payment options.

 You can sell different types of products: